ankane/shorts/Securing-Database-Traffic.md

 ## PgBouncer to Database

-Follow [this guide](PgBouncer-Setup.md) to set up PgBouncer if you haven’t already.
+Follow [this guide](PgBouncer-Setup.md) to set up PgBouncer.
 Once that’s completed, there are two settings to add to `/etc/pgbouncer/pgbouncer.ini`:

 ```ini
 server_tls_sslmode = verify-full